VinylNerd/ThinkPad-T440P-OpenCore/README.md

 wake from sleep using bluetooth devices with genuine apple wifi cards like BCM943602CS, BCM94360CS, BCM94360CS2, and BCM94360CD does not, and will not work AFAIK, please report if you have a different result, cards like the DW1560 can wake from sleep with bluetooth, however it can be a pain to get working.

+Thats it, your done, please let me know if you have any issues.

 ## RESOURCES